For the Textile Crescent Prayer Guide

 The new transition catches the churches unprepared for the new opportunity.
-The new people who are moving in are often younger and more affluent and more educated than the people in the churches.
+The new people who are moving in are often younger, more affluent, and more educated than the people in the churches.
 The church buildings, often in disrepair, do not appeal to the new neighbors.
-The worship services and programs of the churches are designed to appeal to the older, traditional members.
+Worship services and programs of the churches are designed to appeal to the older, traditional members.
 There is a wide gap between the churches and the new neighbors in virtually every way.
-The churches have drifted from the vision and mission of the church to make disciples of Jesus.
-They may be resistant to the changes needed to become more relevant to the people they are supposed to reach.
-They are discouraged and fearful and do not know what to do.
-Most of the churches are a couple of funerals away from not being able to meet their obligations.

 What is the opportunity for creating access to the gospel in the textile mill villages?

 The opportunity is great.
 220,000 people are moving to Greenville in the next twenty years.
 The city is still one of the hottest real estate markets in the state.
 Mill villages are one of the last and most affordable sources of undeveloped housing in proximity to the city center.
 They are in the early stages of gentrification.
 If the churches can adjust, they can be ready to reap the benefits of the changes in their communities over the next ten years.
 The window of opportunity is short and will require significant effort on the part of the churches.